Product Manager as Maestro

 In their thorough text on Strategic Management, Jay Barney and William Hesterley articulated a solid framework for competitive advantage, which seamlessly drive your product strategy: VRIO.
 This approach determines strength of your product set, and its advantage in the marketplace.
 Your virtuosity is composed of translating, articulating and perceiving each of the four VRIO factors, Value; Rarity; Imitability; Organization:

-A product manager who doesn’t believe in the product is playing a funeral dirge against his own health and the viability of the firm.
+A product manager who doesn’t believe in the product is playing a funeral dirge against her own health and the viability of the firm.

 And your focus, among all those virtuosos is empathy for your sponsors, your customers, and an understanding of their desires.